Simile Word Lists

-K-12 teachers may need additional resources to enhance their simile lesson plans as well other figures of speech.
-VocabularySpellingCity provides elementary, middle, and high school teachers with simile word lists, interactive learning games, and free printable worksheets to build knowledge of figurative language concepts.
+K-12 teachers may need additional resources to enhance their simile word lists and lesson plans as well other figures of speech.
+VocabularySpellingCity provides elementary, middle, and high school teachers with simile word lists, interactive learning games, and free printable worksheets to build knowledge and practice of figurative language concepts.

 As students enter the upper grades, they will need to interpret similes in context.
-Students in grades 4-12 may use VocabularySpellingCity’s Paragraph Writing Practice to analyze and explain the simile studied.
-Moreover, students may use Paragraph Writing Practice or Sentence Writing Practice to use similes in their own writing.
+Students in grades 4-12 may use VocabularySpellingCity’s Paragraph Writing Practice to analyze and explain the simile word lists studied.
+Moreover, students may use Paragraph Writing Practice or Sentence Writing Practice to practice similes in their own writing.

 Common Core State Standards Related to Similes